-Retention is often overlooked, but if you are constantly losing kids because their families are not satisfied at your school, plugging that leak, and retaining families that have already committed to you is often easier than recruiting new families.
+Retention is often overlooked when you think about enrollment, but if you are constantly losing kids because their families are not satisfied at your school, plugging that leak, and retaining families that have already committed to you is often easier than recruiting new families.

 Let’s look at each of these components and talk about ways to maximize them.